BuildWeek-better-professor-1/back-end/README.md

 ```

 #### 400 (Bad Request)
-> If a user with the given id doesn't exist, the endpoint will return an HTTP response with a status code of 400
+> If a user with the given id doesn't exist or required info is missing, the endpoint will return an HTTP response with a status code of 400

 #### 404 (Not Found)
 > If the given token has expired the endpoint will return an HTTP response with a status code of 404